nenad-zivkovic/yii2-basic-template/README.md

 -------------------

 - Signup with/without account activation
-    - The Creator (super admin) can chose whether or not new users need to activate their account using email account activation system before they can log in.
+    - You can chose whether or not new users need to activate their account using email account activation system before they can log in.
 - Login using email/password or username/password combo.
-    - The Creator (super admin) can chose how users will login into system.
+    - You can chose how users will login into system.
 They can log in either by using their username|password combo or email|password.
 - Rbac tables are installed with other migrations when you run ```yii migrate``` command.
     - RbacController's init() action will insert 5 roles and 2 permissions in our rbac tables created by migration.
     - Roles can be easily assigned to users by administrators of the site.